minjo1234/TIL/3.Resource/CS/SAA/IAM And AWS CLI/IAM.md

 ## IAM Roles for Service

-- Some AWS service will need to
+- Some AWS service will need to  perform actions on your behalf
+- To do so, we will assign permissions to AWS services with IAM Roles